 A huge part of an edit being perfect is the music and sound design.
 I first started working in video production making music videos.
 And i’ve never stopped being moved by an edit that’s cut in complete harmony with a perfect piece of music.
 It feels like a dance between the shots and the sounds.
 When they perfectly synchronise it is very special.
 When one drives the other in pace and tone and the other pushes back and they ebb and flow and intertwine to a resounding crescendo there are few things in the world more captivating.

 Sound design is the designing and mixing of all of the sounds in the commercial with the music and the edit to make a complete orchestral chorus of music, sound effects and cuts.
 Incredible sound design can be profound.
 You probably won’t even notice it.
-The next time a commercial or a film trailer gives you goosebumps go back and watch again focusing solely on the sounds.
+The next time a commercial gives you goosebumps go back and watch again focusing solely on the sounds.
 Now imagine the same video with just the dialogue, or just the dialogue and the music.
 It’s nowhere near as powerful.

 It Sounds Great

 Very few sounds that aren’t dialogue or atmosphere are captured on the shoot.
 They are designed, created wholesale, and mixed into the audio of the video along with the music.
 A truly great commercial can never be something that just looks great.
 It has to feel great.
 For that to happen it must sound as wonderful as it looks.
-As well as a lot of the sound not being captured on the shoot day, the full and vibrant colours you see in the final ad are not created on the shoot day either.
+As well as a lot of the sound not being captured on the shoot day.
+The full and vibrant colours you see in the final ad are not created on the shoot day either.
 They are created in the grade, which is the finishing touches of the video production process.

 One of the final stages of post-production is colour correction and grading.
-Colour correction is fixing and balancing all of the colours so that they are all in harmony with the intended look of the video and look true to life with no strange colours on the timeline.
+Colour correction is fixing and balancing all of the colours so that they are all in harmony.
+With the intended look of the video and look true to life with no strange colours on the timeline.
 Colour grading is the skill of enhancing each shot by adjusting an almost innumerable number of different parameters to change the colours within the shot.
 It is quite wondrous how powerful a good grade is.
 There is a real science involved at this stage of video production.
 Footage does not come fresh out the camera looking like a Wes Anderson movie.
 Footage comes out of the camera flat.
 The camera captures an abundance of information in each shot that can then be drawn upon and explored in the grade.

 Mood & Feel

-Colour grading is not just to enhance the look of each shot, after all what looks “good” can be very subjective, it is another design tool to create a mood and feeling in the commercial.
+Colour grading is not just to enhance the look of each shot.
+After all what looks “good” can be very subjective.
+It is another design tool to create a mood and feeling in the commercial.
 In pre-production we decide on a colour palette for the commercial.
-This can be a colour palette that compliments and embeds the brand palette of the product or a palette that evokes the emotion and sensation that we want the audience to associate with the product.
+This can be a colour palette that compliments and embeds the brand palette of the product.
+Or a palette that evokes the emotion and sensation that we want the audience to associate with the product.
 Happily, it is sometimes both.
 The colour grade is where we can make this colour palette live and breathe.
 It is one of the final and most integral parts of the TV commercial production process.
 We have painted our picture, and this is the final shading.

 I Played My Part